snehaprakas1h/Cypress/README.md

 # Cypress
-This is a cypress framework which covers - UI testing, API testing, DB integration and github actions
+This is a cypress framework which covers -
+1. UI testing
+2. API testing
+3. DB integration
+4. Github actions